 PPP2R1A

-Latest PPP2R1A Report | Download Report
+Latest Quarterly Report | Download Report

-The latest Simons Searchlight report includes updated information on your genetic community and features a special spotlight on behavioral and emotional concerns in children using results from the Child Behavior Checklist (CBCL).
+The latest Simons Searchlight report includes updated information on your genetic community and features a special spotlight on the global geographical distribution of families.

 Please take our surveys to contribute to this research.
 If you are not yet registered, consider joining Simons Searchlight to be included in future reports!

-What is PPP2R1A -related syndrome?
+What is PPP2R1A-related syndrome?

 Key Role